 3. Delayed Payment and Payment Issues

-PPs, or Problematic Parents, also like to delay when it comes to payment.
-During the sourcing and negotiating Tutors period, PPs are very proactive in discussing their requests and clarifying doubts of our systems.
-However when our Services are fulfilled and payment is due, PPs will suddenly be uncontactable, providing no response – it’s like they are 2 different people.
+However when services are fulfilled and payment is due, PPs will suddenly be uncontactable, providing no response – it’s like they are 2 different people.

 Sometimes, payment is delayed for over a month by PPs.
 Our tutors also feedback to us regarding the delayed payments for tuition as they feel like they are being taken advantage of.